padakuro/pacman-cache-proxy/README.md

 Notes:

-* The proxy does **NOT** cache the database files.
+* The proxy does **NOT** cache the database files or any other files not matching the above URL structure.
-* If the mirror has a different repository structure than the above, the proxy will not cache the package file.

 ## Build